-On August 24, 1814, for the first and only time in our country’s history, Washington, D.C. was overrun by an invading army.
+On Aug.24, 1814, for the first and only time in our country’s history, Washington, D.C. was overrun by an invading army.
 The British army had easily defeated inexperienced American defenders, and set the city ablaze.
 The President had fled to Brookeville, MD, and many of the citizens had fled along with the army.
 Those few residents of the capital who hadn’t already fled may well have prayed for anything that could stop the flames.
 What they got, however, was something far more than they were hoping for: a "tornado" more powerful than any storm in living memory.

 When the British first took the city, they set fire to many buildings around the city, including the Capitol and the White House.
-The fires were still burning on the 25th, exacerbated by temperatures reportedly exceeding 100℉, doing such damage that Congress was forced to carry on in temporary quarters once they eventually returned to the city, while their halls were being rebuilt.
+The fires were still burning the next day, exacerbated by temperatures reportedly exceeding 100℉, doing such damage that Congress was forced to carry on in temporary quarters once they eventually returned to the city, while their halls were being rebuilt.
 The capital was completely occupied, and the mayors of neighboring Georgetown and Alexandria surrendered to British General Cockburn in exchange for their cities being spared.

 Even before the storm, however, the British had suffered a significant setback: when some of their soldiers came upon 130 barrels of American gunpowder, they inexplicably decided to throw them down a well, where an inadvertent spark set off a huge explosion that left thirty British dead, forty-seven severely wounded, and a forty-foot crater.
-Nearby buildings that were already on fire were knocked to the ground, and soldiers had to dodge “huge clods of earth” as well as bricks, cannonballs, and other debris which had been tossed into the air.
+Nearby buildings that were already on fire were knocked to the ground, and soldiers had to dodge “huge clods of earth” as well as bricks, cannonballs, and other debris that had been tossed into the air.
 This only added to the terror the residents felt, as many of them thought the shelling had begun again.

 Modern and historical accounts differ over whether the storm was a tornado or a full-fledged hurricane; the words “tornado” and “hurricane” were used pretty much interchangeably back then, and an early definition of “tornado” was simply a tropical thunderstorm, so it’s difficult to say exactly what type of storm it was.
 Whatever it was, however, its effect was enormous.
 The rain poured down, soaking troops from both sides and, incidentally, putting out most of the fires the British set.
 Then as now, Washingtonians were used to summer storms bringing sudden and torrential downpours.
 The winds, however, were something they could not have prepared for.
 Homes collapsed or were lifted off their foundations.
 Trees were uprooted, and chimneys and roofs went flying through the air.
 Even light cannons were lifted off the ground and blown back “several yards.”
 Supposedly, more British were killed by debris thrown around by the tornado than by American defenders, which is more of a testimony to the ineffectiveness of American regulars than the power of the storm.